Kłobuck: History

 Kłobuck was granted town rights in 1339, during the reign of King Casimir III the Great.
 At that time, it was located along the busy merchant road from Lesser Poland to Greater Poland.
 Further north, near Wieluń, the road split into two directions – northwest to Poznań, and southwest to Wrocław.
 According to Jan Długosz, who himself was a canon at Kłobuck, the local St Martin and Margaret Church was built in 1144.
 Kłobuck was a major local trade center well before receiving its official status as a town.
 It had a number of artisans, and in 1658 it became the seat of a starosta.
 As a result of The Deluge and accordingly because of the increase of levies paid to Jasna Góra monastery, the city began to deteriorate.
-For hundreds of centuries, until 1793 (see Partitions of Poland), the town belonged to Lelów County of Kraków Voivodeship.
+For hundreds of centuries, until 1793 (see Partitions of Poland), the town belonged to Lelów County in the Kraków Voivodeship in the Lesser Poland Province.
 Annexed by the Kingdom of Prussia, it briefly was part of New Silesia.
-In 1807 Kłobuck was incorporated into the Duchy of Warsaw, sharing its fate in the Russian Empire.
+In 1807 Kłobuck was incorporated into the short-lived Polish Duchy of Warsaw, and after its dissolution it fell to the Russian Empire in 1815.
 Between 1870 and 1917 Kłobuck was a village, upon order of Tsarist authorities.

 In the Second Polish Republic, Kłobuck belonged to Częstochowa County of Kielce Voivodeship.
 In May 1939, National Defence Battalion “Kłobuck” was formed here.

-On September 1, 1939, the Battle of Mokra took place 5 kilometres north of Kłobuck.
-During World War II, the town was incorporated into the Third Reich, as part of the County of Blachownia (German: Landkreis Blachstädt), Upper Silesia Province.
+During the German invasion of Poland at the start of World War II, on September 1, 1939, the Battle of Mokra took place 5 kilometres north of Kłobuck.
+During the war, the town was incorporated into the Third Reich, as part of the County of Blachownia (German: Landkreis Blachstädt), Upper Silesia Province.
+In 1941, the German police carried out expulsions of 3,710 Poles, who were deported to forced labour in Germany, while their houses, shops and workshops were handed over to German colonists.
+In early 1940, the occupiers established a forced labour camp for Jewish men, which was dissolved in July 1943.
 Most of Kłobuck's 2,000 Jews were murdered in the Holocaust.

-Some Jewish families that survived the Holocaust moved to other countries, notably, Australia, Sweden, Israel and the USA.
+Some Jewish families that survived the Holocaust moved to other countries, notably, Australia, Canada, Sweden, Israel and the USA.
 A Jewish Survivor, Zeleg Berkowitz, moved to Sweden and documented the Jewish communities life in Pre-Holocaust Klobuck.

 In the immediate postwar period, Kłobuck returned to Kielce Voivodeship, but in 1950, together with Częstochowa, it was moved to Katowice Voivodeship.
 In 1952, Kłobuck County was created, and in 1975–1999, the town belonged to Częstochowa Voivodeship.
 After the war, Kłobuck quickly developed in the 1950s and 1960s, when several heavy industry enterprises were opened, and iron ore deposits were found.